balderdashy/sails-docs/version-notes/1.0.x/migration-guide-1.0.md

 # Migration guide:

+To get started upgrading your existing Sails app to version 1.0, follow the checklist below, which covers the changes most likely to affect the majority of apps.
+If your app still has errors or warnings on startup after following the checklist, come back to this document and follow the applicable guides to upgrading various app components.

+## tl;dr checklist -- things you simply _must_ do when upgrading to version 1.0

+* Install the `sails-hook-orm` module into your app with `npm install --save sails-hook-orm`, unless your app has the ORM hook disabled.
+* Install the `sails-hook-sockets` module into your app with `npm install --save sails-hook-sockets`, unless your app has the sockets hook disabled.
+* Install the `sails-hook-grunt` module into your app with `npm install --save sails-hook-grunt`, unless your app has the Grunt hook disabled.
+* If your app doesn't have `sails.config.globals` set to `false`, update your `config/globals.js` file so that `models` and `sails` have boolean values (`true` or `false`), and `async` and `lodash` either have `require('async')` and `require('lodash')` respectively, or else `false`.
+You may need to `npm install --save lodash` and `npm install --save async` as well.
+* If your app uses CoffeeScript or TypeScript see the [CoffeeScript](http://sailsjs.com/documentation/tutorials/using-coffee-script) and [TypeScript](http://sailsjs.com/documentation/tutorials/using-type-script) tutorials for info on how to update it.
+* If your app uses a view engine other than EJS, you&rsquo;ll need to configure it yourself in the `config/views.js` file, and will likely need to run `npm install --save consolidate` for your project.
+See the "Views" section below for more details.

+## Breaking changes to lesser-used functionality

+* `sails.getBaseUrl`, deprecated in v0.12.x, has been removed.
+See the [v0.12 docs for `getBaseUrl`](http://0.12.sailsjs.com/documentation/reference/application/sails-get-base-url) for more info and why it was removed and how you should replace it.
+* `req.params.all()`, deprecated in v0.12.x, has been removed.
+Use `req.allParams()` instead.
+* `req.validate()` has been removed.
+Use [`actions2`](http://sailsjs.com/documentation/concepts/actions-and-controllers#?actions-2-aka-machine-actions) instead.

 ## Security

 New apps created with Sails 1.0 will contain a **config/security.js** file instead of individual **config/cors.js** and **config/csrf.js** files, but apps migrating from earlier versions don&rsquo;t can keep their existing files as long as they perform the following upgrades: